manicminer00/global-flight-dispatcher/README.md

 ---
 ### **Key Features**
-* **Selectable Target Flight Time:** Use the new UI slider to choose a target flight duration of 60, 90, or 120 minutes.
+* **Selectable Target Flight Time:** Use the UI slider to choose a target flight duration of 60, 90, or 120 minutes.
 The dispatcher automatically scales the route distance and calculates appropriate altitude increases to match your selected timeframe *(Note: Helicopter missions are unaffected by this slider)*.
+* **Flight Persistence:** Keep the journey going by simply clicking 'Continue from last arrival airport?' to chain your flights together, picking up exactly where your last session ended.*
+* **Pilot Logbook:** Automatically track your flight history with a built-in logbook.
+You can clear it at any time, export it alongside your custom database backups, and safely reset your custom airport/aircraft databases without losing your logged flight history.
 * **Extensive Scenery Database:** Features a massive airport database, including the full Contrail and ORBX MSFS 2024 catalogues, Asobo hand-crafted airports, and curated 3rd-party/freeware locations.
 Store links are provided.
-* **Searchable Aircraft Fleet:** Supports over 65 aircraft ranging from helicopters and light GA to business jets, airliners, and Warbirds (including Flying Iron's Bf 109G-6, P-38 Lightning, F6F-5 Hellcat, and Spitfire MkIXc).
+* **Searchable Aircraft Fleet:** Supports over 80 aircraft ranging from helicopters and light GA to business jets, airliners, Warbirds and Tactical Jets.
 Select your airframe via the dropdown menu or type to search.
-* **Airframe-Specific Missions & Job Tickets:** Flight generation is tailored to your aircraft type (GA, Warbird, Business Jet, Turboprop, Passenger, Cargo, or Helicopter).
-It includes 71 diverse mission types such as Medical Transport, VIP Transfers, and Historic/Airshow display flights.
+* **Airframe-Specific Missions & Job Tickets:** Flight generation is tailored to your aircraft type (GA, Warbird, Business Jet, Turboprop, Passenger, Cargo, Tactical Jet or Helicopter).
+It includes 100 diverse mission types such as Medical Transport, VIP Transfers, and Historic/Airshow display flights.
 * **Automated MTOW Logic & Loadsheets:** Passenger and cargo loads are dynamically calculated with automated payload checks to ensure you never exceed maximum takeoff weight.
 * **Advanced Flight Profiling:** Smart logic calculates safe cruising altitudes based on route distance and a built-in global mountain range safety floor.
 Flight rules dynamically switch between VFR and IFR depending on the generated cruise altitude.
 * **Custom Departure Override:** Leave the departure blank for a completely random route, or enter a specific ICAO to generate a flight departing from your current location. (*airports can be added to custom database)